 Best Budget Thistle and Nyjer Feeder: C&S 3 Pack of Nyjer Sacks

 Do you know what is great about the "sock" thistle feeders?
 They are easy to clean!
 Just pop them into the washing machine with a little soap and bleach, give them an extra rinse, and then dry them!
 Easy bird feeder cleaning!
 If you are feeding on a budget, the thistle sock is the absolute way to go.
-You can buy a single sock if you only have room for one, but you can also purchase the three-pack like pictured above.
+You can buy a single sock if you only have room for one, but you can also purchase a three-pack like pictured here.

 What is the best bird feeder for large finches?

 Large platform feeders provide the stability and space that large finches like Pine Grosbeak, Evening Grosbeak, Gray-crowned Rosy-Finch, and Red Crossbills love!
-Fill them with sunflower seed or use a combination of sunflower seed and Nyjer seed!
+Fill them with sunflower seed, or use a combination of sunflower seed and Nyjer seed!

 Best grosbeak, crossbill, and rosy-finch feeder: Going Green Platform Feeder

+Here at Flocking Around, we prefer simple things.
+Simple foods.
+Simple feeders.
+Simple cleaning techniques.
+Of course, then, our favorite overall bird feeder would be simple.
+Enter the Going Green Platform Feeder.
 The Going Green platform feeder is made from recycled materials and has a better longevity record than the cedar-framed platform feeders.
 It is easy to clean and repair!

 Want to learn more about the best birdseed to buy?
 Visit our post discussing birdseed!